(225 ILCS 65/65-55)

 (2) information pertaining to the person's areas of specialization, including but not limited to appropriate board certification or limitation of professional practice;

-(3) publication of the person's collaborating physician's, dentist's, or podiatrist's name, title, and areas of specialization;
+(3) publication of the person's collaborating physician's, dentist's, or podiatric physician's name, title, and areas of specialization;

 (4) information on usual and customary fees for